-While most coins in circulation appear to be uniform and free from errors and blemishes, some occasionally emerge from the mint with misspellings, off-center strikes, unintentional indentions, and other mistakes.
-Coins that are struck using a different metal alloy than the originally intended one are known as off-metal coins.
+While most coins in circulation appear uniform and free from errors and blemishes, some occasionally emerge from the mint with misspellings, off-center strikes, unintentional indentions, and other mistakes.
+Coins struck using a different metal alloy than the initially intended one are known as off-metal coins.
 Here’s a look at how off-metal coins get made and why they’re so special to coin collectors.

 Unintentional Off-Metal Coins